learn-co-students/ruby-enumerables-hash-practice-green-grocer-lab-online-web-prework/README.md

 Dr. Steve Bruhle, your green grocer, isn't ready, but you are!

 ##Skills:
-any?, all?, none?, each, map/collect
+any?, all?, none?, each, map/collect, named parameters

 ##Instructions: